LSSTDESC/desc-data-portal/web/portal/templates/doc/download.md

 ## How To Download Data

-The [LSSTDESC Data Portal](https://lsstdesc-portal.nersc.gov/) allows anyone to transfer the DC2 Public Release data using Globus.
+The [CMB-S4 Data Portal](https://cmbs4-portal.nersc.gov/) allows anyone to transfer the CMB-S4 released data using Globus.

 To get started click Login to authenticate into Globus using your organizational login or existing GlobusID.
 If needed, create a GlobusID using the "Sign Up" link.